Bound by Corruption by BelovedStranger

 Kagome’s eyes widened.
 “Really?
 Why didn’t we try this spell before?”

-Because he’d wanted to bathe in the blood of vengeance, with her.
-He could see the awareness in her eyes, suspecting his nefarious motives.
+Because he’d wanted to bathe in the blood of vengeance with her.
+He could see the awareness in her eyes, correctly suspecting his nefarious motives.

 “I know your thoughts, aijin.”
-His voice was silken smooth.
+His voice was silken smooth as half-truths dripped like honey from his tongue.
 “Before you condemn me beyond possibility of redemption, you are under the mistaken impression that such a spell does not come without great cost.”

 Her eyes widened.
 “What?”